Provable Filter for Real-world Graph Clustering: Methodology

 \subsection{Computational Complexity}

-PFGC's complexity mainly comes from the graph restructuring and adaptive GNN.
+PFGC's complexity comes mainly from graph restructuring and the adaptive GNN.
 The complexity of cosine similarity is $O(N^2)$.
-A sampling strategy can be applied to make it linear to the number of nodes.
-Adaptive GNN necessitates the eigendecomposition of the graph Laplacian.
-Empirically, there are two approaches to enhance its speed.
-Firstly, the graph's eigendecomposition results can be stored and accessed after a one-time computation, thus, we only require a single eigendecomposition.
-Second, although the filtering process occurs in the spectral domain, empirically, the polynomial approximation can be used to approximate this process.
+Adaptive GNN requires the eigendecomposition of the graph Laplacian.
+Empirically, there are two approaches to improve its speed.
+Firstly, the graph's eigendecomposition results can be stored and accessed after a one-time computation, so we only require a single eigendecomposition.
+Second, although the filtering process occurs in the spectral domain, empirically, the polynomial approximation can approximate this process.
 Consequently, the computational complexity of adaptive GNN is comparable to that of standard linear GCN \cite{GCN} and graph diffusion models \cite{grand}.

 We apply the simhash technique to reduce the cost of graph restructuring.
 Let $\overrightarrow{h_i}$ be a random vector passing through the origin.
 The simhash function for feature $x$ is: